 - Having/arranging an unlawful set up in public

 - Knocking on the hotel door when the visitor is asleep with the precise reason for annoyance

 - Allowing your dog or owned dog to bark exceedingly in a domestic community or area

 - Shouting/screaming obscenities from a car windowpane at or near another individual’s residence

 - Bullying a number of students at or near university property

-– Playing too much low music when others might be asleep, or carrying on that can be played music after having a warning
+- Playing too much low music when others might be asleep, or carrying on with music after having a warning